-Chronic kidney disease and diabetes mellitus are public health problems that influence millions of people all over the world.
-The latest estimates from the International Diabetes Federation suggest that there were 415 million diabetes mellitus patients in 2015 and that there will be 642 million by 2040 [1].
-Inadequate blood glucose control is considered the major cause of diabetic nephropathy and the progression of renal insufficiency, eventually leading to endstage renal disease requiring renal replacement treatments - either transplantation or dialysis.

-The most-studied biological fluids of clinical interest are blood, urine, and, recently, spent dialysate.
+Chronic kidney disease (CKD) and diabetes mellitus are public health problems that influence millions of people all over the world.
+The latest estimates from the International Diabetes Federation suggest that in 2015 there were 415 million diabetes mellitus patients and there will be 642 million by 2040 [1].
+Inadequate blood glucose control is considered the major cause of diabetic nephropathy and the progression of renal insufficiency, eventually leading to end-stage renal disease (ESRD) requiring renal replacement treatments - either transplantation or dialysis.
+The most-studied biological fluids of clinical interest are blood, urine, and recently, spent dialysate.
 The dialysis fluid is obtained by mixing water for dialysis with an electrolyte concentrate in a dialysis machine.
-This machine guarantees the electrolytic composition, the pH, temperature, and the flow rate of the dialysis liquid.
-Heise et al. [2] gave a complete overview of biological fluids that can be explored using the near-infrared (NIR) spectroscopy.
-Eddy and Arnold [3] have shown the possibility of glucose detection using NIR spectroscopy.
+This machine guarantees the electrolytic composition, the pH, temperature and the flow rate of the dialysis liquid.
+Heise et al [2] gave a complete overview of biological fluids that can be explored using the near infrared spectroscopy.
+Eddy and Arnold have shown the possibility of glucose detection using near-infrared spectroscopy [3].

 Hemodialysis (HD) patients with diabetes mellitus must undergo frequent controls of glycemia.
-Standard monitoring methods are uncomfortable, invasive, and painful.
-In addition, they only give the interstitial glucose level.
+Standard monitoring methods are uncomfortable, invasive and painful.
+In addition they only give the interstitial glucose level.
 Furthermore, it has been shown that the blood glucose levels vary during the HD treatment.
 During the procedure, the glycemia tends to decrease, while it increases when the HD session ends.
-Thus, at least for HD diabetic patients, a non-invasive, painless, on-line glycemia monitoring would be beneficial as both hypo- and hyperglycemia should be avoided [4].
+Thus, at least for HD diabetic patients, a non-invasive, pain-free, on-line glycemia monitoring would be beneficial as both hypo- and hyperglycemia should be avoided [4].

-However, on-line monitoring of suppressants such as urea, creatinine or blood glucose is complicated by the fact that blood is a highly saturated fluid, prone to clotting [5, 6].
+However, on-line monitoring of suppressants such as urea, creatinine or blood glucose is complicated by the fact that blood is a highly saturated fluid, prone to clotting [5,6].
 Monitoring of the glucose in the spent dialysate makes the system more flexible.
-An optical sensor, which simply shines a beam of light through a fluid that contains glucose and uses the principle that the absorption pattern of near-infrared light can be quantitatively related to the glucose concentration may be a simple but effective solution.
+An optical sensor, which simply shines a beam of light through a fluid that contains glucose and uses the principle that the absorption pattern of near infrared light can be quantitatively related to the glucose concentration may be a simple, effective solution.

 Glycemic patterns are still hardly predictable, making it difficult to control blood glucose levels without a risk of hypoglycemia.
-It is important for clinicians to be aware that there are limitations of specific point-of-care glucose meters [7].
-Different assays are used for the quantification of glucose; one of the most sophisticated methods is infrared spectroscopy.
+It is important for clinicians to be aware that there are limitations of specific point-of care glucose meters [7].
+Different assays are used for the quantification of glucose one of the most sophisticated method is infrared spectroscopy.

-Non-invasive methods for monitoring glucose level based on infrared spectroscopy were first invented during the 1990s [8].
-Since then, a wide range of techniques has been developed
+Non-invasive methods for monitoring glucose level based on infrared spectroscopy were first invented during the nineties [8].
+Since then, a wide range of techniques has been developed for the non-invasive observation of glucose based on chemical, optical, and electrochemical techniques [9-12].